Carzuilha/MATLAB-MatchingComparision/README.md

 Since **this project is in a _"work-in-progress"_ state**, a lot of thing can change until i finished it.

-## Licence
+## License

-The available source codes here are under the MIT License (see the attached file _LICENSE_ for more details).
-Any questions can be submitted to my [email](carloswdecarvalho@outlook.com).
+The available source codes here are under the MIT License (see the attached file `LICENSE` for more details).
+Any questions can be submitted to my e-mail: carloswdecarvalho@outlook.com.